-- (a) "Employer" means and include a Local Authority and/or Community Council party to this Award. - (b) "Employee" means an employee of a Local Authority or Community Council who is employed under this Award.

-(c) "Ordinary time earnings" means the actual ordinary rate of pay the employee receives for their ordinary hours of work including shift loadings and leading hand allowance where applicable.
+- "Employer" means and includes a Community Body, other than a Local Government party to this Award. - (ii) "Employee" means an employee of a Community Body, other than a Local Government, who is employed under this Award. - (iii) "Ordinary time earnings" means the actual ordinary rate of pay the employee receives for their ordinary hours of work including shift loadings and leading hand allowance where applicable.
 Ordinary time earnings shall not include overtime, disability allowances, service increment payments, locality allowances, penalty rates, fares and travelling time allowances or any other extraneous payments of a like nature.